Plymouth Meeting, Pennsylvania

+Plymouth Meeting is located 18.7 mi northwest of Philadelphia City Hall, and 47 mi southeast of Allentown.
+Northwestern Avenue, Philadelphia's western boundary at Chestnut Hill, is about 3 mi southeast of the intersection of Germantown Pike and Butler Pike, in Plymouth Meeting.

 History

+17th century

-The area was originally settled by members of the Religious Society of Friends, or Quakers, who built the Plymouth Friends Meetinghouse in 1708.
+Plymouth Meeting was settled by members of the Religious Society of Friends, or Quakers.
 They sailed from Devonshire, England, on the ship Desire, arriving in Philadelphia on June 23, 1686.
 The settlement takes its name from the founders' hometown of Plymouth in Devon.
+The Plymouth Friends Meetinghouse was built in 1708, at the southwest corner of what are now Germantown and Butler Pikes.